FlatFilers/platform-sdk-starter/examples/fields/SmartDateField.README.md

 Please report bugs where this behavior isn't the case.

-## Installing SmartDateField in an existing Faltfile project
+## Installing SmartDateField in an existing Flatfile project

 `SmartDateField` is currently in public beta.
 This exact code will work currently and against future versions of Flatfile... but we might update the behavior of the `SmartDateField` that is distributed going forward.
 This lets us get feedback from users quickly, without locking us into supporting temporary design decisions.